Read time: 10 minutes

 Why should we take a backup of Office 365 data?

-As mentioned earlier, spam messages are the largest carriers of viruses and other risks.
+Spam messages are the largest carriers of viruses and other risks.
 They can disrupt all your organization’s important data within a span of a few seconds.
-To keep the data protected from any such loss, you need to take its backup at regular intervals.
-Since it must be confidential in nature, the reliability and security of the software you are using must be your top priority.
-Especially such software that offers protection from Email spoofing Office 365 by saving important emails and leaving unwanted ones.
+To protect data protected from any such loss, you need to take its backup at regular intervals.
+Since it must be confidential in nature, the reliability and security of the software you pick must be your top priority.
+Make sure you go with software that offers protection from Email spoofing Office 365 by saving important emails and leaving unwanted ones.

-Kernel Export Office 365 to PST is a professional utility with advanced algorithms which takes the backup of all mailboxes and then saves it in the desired location.
+Kernel Export Office 365 to PST is a professional utility designed with advanced algorithms which takes the backup of all Office 365 mailboxes and then saves it in the desired location.
 It maintains the entire structure of the data.
-The users are also able to save selective data only by applying some filters like Folder, Date, Item type, etc. The backing-up process is simple and can be handled by any user, including beginners.
+The users can also save selective data only by applying filters like Folder, Date, Item type, etc. The backing up process for Office 365 data is simple and can be handled by any user, including beginners.

 Office 365 Backup